FDPMonitor/fdp-monitor-privacy/index.md

 ## Contact

-For any questions regarding privacy, contact the developer at daniel.mikes@icloud.com.
+For any questions regarding privacy, contact the developer at info@prodavam-nemovitost.cz.